oscarw3/open_graph_protocol_previewer/README.md

-# Oscar's Luna Take Home Assignment
+# Oscar's Open Graph Protocol Previewer
+Allows users to test and preview an Open Graph Image from any url

 ## Setup
 Make sure the following are installed: